Jason0214/MIPS-assembler/doc/instruction_en.md

     3. save: save the change you made to current file, if no opened file call "save as"
     4. save as: save as a new file
 - Edit
-    1. edit: start editting, since you can't change the opened file by default
+    1. enter_edit: start editting, since you can't change the opened file by default
     2. exit_edit: exit editting mode
 - Run
     1. assemble: if a ".asm" file is opened, it will be assembled